nikcbg/TF_Book_Ch_2/web_cluster_with_load_balancer/README.md

 ---------------------------------------------------------------------------------------------------------------
 ### Components of the infrastructure to be created:
 - __webservers cluster__ - group of servers (in this case EC2 instances) that are connected with each other.
-   - __auto scaling__ - automatically scale up or down groups of resources (in this case EC2 instances)
+   - __auto scaling__ - automatically scale up or down groups of resources (in this case EC2 instances).
 - __load balancer__ - distributes workload across the webservers cluster.
 -----------------------------------------------------------------------------------------------------------------